dsi-clinic/CMAP/README.md

 # 2024-winter-cmap

 ## Project Background

 No comprehensive inventory of stormwater storage and green infrastructure (GI) assets exists across northeastern Illinois.
 Understanding the location of these assets is critical to ensuring proper maintenance as well as building a better understanding of the potential impacts to water quality and stormwater management.
 An inventory could help county and municipal stormwater engineers, public works officials, and others ensure proper maintenance.
 The data could also inform the development of watershed-based plans and resilience plans.

 The Chicago Metropolitan Agency for Planning (CMAP) is interested in using deep learning to map and identify locations of stormwater storage and other related geographic features throughout Chicago and the surrounding area.
-To begin the project, CMAP has provided labeled geographic features in Kane County, Illinois, to be used to create a predictive deep learning model.
+To begin the project, CMAP has provided labeled geographic features in Kane County, Illinois (provided by Kane County), to be used to create a predictive deep learning model.
 The code in this repo does a few things:
 1. Creates masks of geographic features across Kane County.
 2. Will train and test various predictive deep learning models on surrounding geographies.